 Once you take notes about your prospective customer’s problems, it becomes obvious to see that what they’re complaining about will take extra time and extra material to get it to a desirable condition.
 Then and only then, can a cleaning maintenance schedule happen.

 If you need help in taking accurate notes, feel free to download this residential customer profile worksheet.
-It will enable you to take square footage, floor type, materials requested by the customer.
+It will enable you to take proper square footage, write down each room’s floor type, and jot down the cleaning supply list requested by the customer.
 It also has space to list the children, pet names, the nanny, the dog walker, alarm code, parking space #, and so much more!

 I will say this, it is always assumed in our professional maid service industry that we need to perform a deep cleaning first and then continue with a thorough cleaning maintenance schedule.
 So those handy dandy sheets will help you out.

 Don’t hesitate, to get them.
 They are sent right into your inbox and you can print it out to use at your next walk-through.
-There is even an area to write down deep cleaning prices as you walk through!
+There is a BONUS SHEET that helps you estimate your cleaning time so that you can give a more accurate house cleaning rate!

 Most initial cleanings are called Deep, Detail, Expanded Basic, or Thorough Cleanings.
 Professional cleaning companies around the world will refer to this type of cleaning in a variety of terms.